Creating the foundation for a Culture First company

 Then, we could actually start to make the change that these ideas promised.

 But, building workplace improvement software wasn’t our only mission.
-My fellow Culture Amp founders and I wanted to build a legacy as well.
+My fellow Culture Amp founders and I also wanted to build a legacy.
 We wanted to be a Culture First company – at scale.”

 So, how do you start building a Culture First company?
 Here are highlights from Didier’s presentation in his own words.